anton-k/csound-live-sampler/README.md

 ### Mixer section

 First we will describe the mixer.
-We would like to be able to control the volume of individual parts and be able to silence or make some parts louder in climax points.
+We would like to be able to control the volumes of the individual parts and be able to silence or make some parts louder in climax points.
 We will have 4 channels dedicated to each instrument group: